pwndoc-ng/pwndoc-ng-database/README.md

 ## Selenium script
 + Right now, the loop is executed 118 times since there are exactly 118 vulnerabilities in the spreadsheet.
 Again, if there are future changes to the spreadsheet, I will make the script compatible.
 More languages are going to be added with time (pull request them =D )
++ This method of automatic merging works because, while the ordering in the "Vulnerabilities" view is alphabetical, the ordering in the merge pop-up is not alphabetical.